Dual Energy CT Scan

 What is a dual energy CT?

-Dual energy CT scans are a relatively new form of CT scanning that use separate X-ray energies to make images.
+Dual energy CT scans are a newer form of CT scanning that use separate X-ray energies to make images.
 Images can be generated:

 • by the simultaneous use of two X-ray tubes (‘dual source’);

-• by using a single scanner to scan twice using two different energy levels (electronic kVp switching).
+• by using a single scanner to scan twice using two different energy levels (electronic kVp switching); or

 What are the generally accepted indications for a dual energy CT scan?